data-6-berkeley/su21/syllabus.md

 ## Logistics 📆

+**Lecture:** Mondays & Wednesdays, 10-11AM; Tuesdays & Thursdays, 10AM-12PM

-**Lecture:** Mondays, Wednesdays, and Fridays, 11AM-12PM
+**Lab:** Mondays & Wednesdays, 11AM-12PM

-**Lab:** Fridays, 12PM-1PM
+**Discussion:** Fridays, 10AM-12PM

-**Office Hours:** Throughout the week; see [Ed](https://edstem.org/us/courses/3251/discussion/201908)
+**Office Hours:** TBD

 Lectures, labs, and office hours will be hosted on Zoom.
-See [this post on Ed](https://edstem.org/us/courses/3251/discussion/201908) for the link.
+See [this post on Ed](https://edstem.org/us/courses/6639/discussion/484638) for the link.
 (We won't make the Zoom link public, so that we don't get Zoom-bombed 💣.)

 ---